 By Andrew Laughlin

-If you watch or record live TV - either through your TV or through a website - then you need a TV licence.
+If you watch or record live TV on any channel - either through your TV or through a website - then you need a TV licence.

 This applies whether you receive Freesat, Freeview or a pay-TV service in your home, whether you rent or own your accommodation, and whether or not you watch BBC channels.

-On 1 September 2016, the law changed to state that you must be covered by a TV Licence to watch or download on-demand or catch-up programmes on BBC iPlayer.
+Since 2016, changes in the law have meant that you need to TV Licence to watch or download on-demand or catch-up programmes on BBC iPlayer.

 You don’t need to buy a TV licence if you only use your TV to watch DVDs, Blu-rays or videos, or you purely use non-BBC catch-up and on-demand services, such as All 4, ITV Hub or Netflix, to watch non-live content.